UIUCLibrary/PackageValidation/designdocs/furps.md

 * William Schlaack

+## Abstract

-**Abstract:** The format for this document is based on the FURPS model developed by Hewlett-Packard and contains the list of basic requirements for a Python rewrite of the HathiTrust packaging script.
+> The format for this document is based on the FURPS model developed by Hewlett-Packard and contains the
+> list of basic requirements for a Python rewrite of the HathiTrust packaging script.

 ## Table of Contents